estansifer/water-maze/README.md

  generate terrain according to the original settings and ignore the new ones.
 This allows you to have multiple concurrent games going on with different settings.
 This also allows multiplayer to work even if different players have different settings active (host's settings dominate).
- Also this mod should have no effect if the game was started with it disabled.
+ (As of Factorio 0.12.30 this is no longer true, and there is no way around it.
+You must manually synchronize the settings of all participants in a multiplayer game.)
  * The map setting for water size does not have a direct effect on the game.
 The map setting for water does affect the distribution of dry/wet biomes and in particular the amount of trees, neither of which the mod modifies.
  * You can choose between blue and green water!
- * This mod should be considered unstable and may contain bugs.
-In particular, version changes are likely to be incompatible; I suggest completing any games started with an earlier version of the mod before upgrading.
+ * Version changes are likely to be incompatible; I suggest completing any games started with an earlier version of the mod before upgrading.
+ * It is very hard and tedious to thoroughly test this mod, especially the saving/loading and multiplayer of each of the many patterns and pattern combinations.
+Let me know if you encounter any bugs.
  * Mod has been tested on multiplayer.
- * The `islands` pattern with a path width of 2 does align with railroad tracks properly.
+ * The `SquaresAndBridges` pattern with a bridge width of 2 does align with railroad tracks properly.

 ## Unimportant Notes